monsterpony/discogs-app/README.md

 # Discog App

 Description: This app allows guests and users to search the Discogs api based on an Artist or Title.
-If you create an account, you can add/remove favorites to you collection, and access a more comprehensive search feature.
+If you create an account, you can add/remove favorites to you collection and access a more comprehensive search feature.

 ## User Stories